wp-plugins/cp-multi-view-calendar/README.txt

 * Update to the ajax url paths
 * Fixed bug related to the date format

+= 1.1.6 =
+* Sanitized output of items on the admin area

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==

-= 1.1.5 =
+= 1.1.6 =
-* Fixed SQL and XSS Vulnerabilities (vulnerability was found by Joaquin Ramirez Martinez with the help Christian Mondragon Uriel Zarate)
-* Translations improved
-* Update to the ajax url paths
-* Fixed bug related to the date format
+* Sanitized output of items on the admin area

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support